 Hello, Sarah here.
 Preparing the room, what an adventure for our relationship.
 I’ve heard that doing remodels can strain even the best relationships.
 Looking back I am proud to say that we did not have any disagreements, squabbles, or harsh feelings toward one another throughout the whole process.

 So, how did this process start?
 Well, first off, it took a couple of months.
 When we first started the process we knew that the office would be our child’s room.
 There were a few problems with that:Read More »

 Hello, Sarah here!
 A little background into how this process started, Alex and I were talking about becoming foster parents for the past year.
 We kept saying that we wanted to wait to start our family until after we got married.
 While driving home from one of our family’s Christmas parties, we asked ourselves “Why wait?”
 We have a room, we have love in our hearts, and we can support a child now!
-That following Monday, I reached out to Children’s Hospital to see what the process would entail.
-A little later that day I received a phone call from someone at Children’s that walked me through the different options: foster parent, special needs adoption, adoption.
+That following Monday, I reached out to a local agency to see what the process would entail.
+A little later that day I received a phone call from someone at our local agency that walked me through the different options: foster parent, special needs adoption, adoption.
 We had to talk for over a half hour while she explained the differences between the three.
 Special needs adoption confused me.
 The name says adoption, but first and foremost you are a foster parent!Read More »